piersyork/owidR/README.md

 `owid_map()` makes it easy to create a choropleth world map of datasets that contain country level data.
 The Entities of the owid data must be country names.
-Currently the function plots data for the most recent year.
+By default the most recent year will be plotted, use the `year` argument to plot a different year.

 ``` r
 owid_map(rights)